Sixth-generation fighter: Concepts and technologies

-There are significant differences between Navy and Air Force visions for their respective next-generation jet concepts, but both agree on some fundamental characteristics.
-These include artificial intelligence as a decision aid to the pilot, similar in concept to current sensor fusion.
-They will also have Positioning, Navigation, and Timing (PNT), and communications that allow big data movement between both services' aircraft.
+The Navy and Air Force visions for their respective next-generation jet concepts agree on some fundamental characteristics: These include the need for artificial intelligence as a decision aid to the pilot, similar in concept to current sensor fusion; non-GPS positioning-navigation-timing gear, and communications that allow big-data movement between aircraft.

-The USAF regard stealth as extremely important for the F-X, while the US Navy emphasize the F/A-XX should not be so focused on survivability as to sacrifice speed and payload.
+The Air Force regards stealth technology as extremely important for the F-X, while the Navy say the F/A-XX should not be so focused on survivability as to sacrifice speed and payload.
 Unlike the previous F-22 and F-35 development programs that depended on new technologies that drove up cost and delayed introduction, the Air Force is intending to follow a methodical path of risk reduction to include as much prototyping, technology demonstration, and systems engineering work as possible before creation of an aircraft actually starts.
 Sixth-generation strike capability is envisioned as a move beyond the limitations inherent to the potential abilities of a single strike aircraft.
-6-Gen combat awareness will require a theatre-wide integration of diverse systems beginning with the primary airborne sensory suite and further including real-time data linking of ground-based detection and ranging technology with sensors aboard primary and support aircraft, advanced communication capabilities, unparalleled capacity for continuous onboard info-stream processing utilizing AI for real-time data translation and rendering geared toward optimizing pilot situational awareness while reducing workload, potential near-space capabilities, extension of existing strike/standoff ranges, seamless co-operation with ground-to air defense assets and the ability to deploy aircraft in manned, optionally manned, unmanned and stand-in options.
+6th-gen combat awareness will require a theater-wide integration of diverse systems beginning with the primary airborne sensory suite and further including real-time data linking of ground-based detection and ranging technology with sensors aboard primary and support aircraft, advanced communication capabilities, unparalleled capacity for continuous onboard info-stream processing utilizing AI for real-time data translation and rendering geared toward optimizing pilot situational awareness while reducing workload, potential near-space capabilities, extension of existing strike/standoff ranges, seamless co-operation with ground-to air defense assets and the ability to deploy aircraft in manned, optionally manned, unmanned and stand-in options.